Mutual Aid / Professional Organizations

 M.C.A.T. is a mutual aid agreement of surrounding communities to assist in investigation efforts.

 The Illinois Law Enforcement Alarm System (ILEAS) was formed in 2002 in response to the September 11th attacks.
-They provide for immediate emergency response by law enforcement agencies to a requesting agency on a statewide basis, should our community suffer any natural or manmade disaster.
+ILEAS provides for immediate emergency response by law enforcement agencies to a requesting agency on a statewide basis, should a community suffer any natural or man-made disaster.

-The South Suburban Major Crimes Task Force (SSMCTF) unit investigates major crimes that consist of homicides, kidnappings, and other forcible felonies.
+The South Suburban Major Crimes Task Force (SSMCTF) investigates major crimes that include homicides, kidnappings, and other forcible felonies.
 The unit consists of law enforcement officers from local, county, state, and federal agencies.

-The 5th District SWAT unit is comprised of officers from Alsip, Bridgeview, Bedford Park, Chicago Ridge, Countryside, Evergreen Park, Hickory Hills, and Worth who are specifically trained to respond to High Risk Armed offender situations and hostage barricade events.
+5th District SWAT is comprised of officers from Alsip, Bridgeview, Bedford Park, Chicago Ridge, Countryside, Evergreen Park, Hickory Hills, and Worth who are specifically trained to respond to High Risk Armed Offender situations and hostage barricade events.